CathyXueqingZhang/Jobapplication/Python/README.md

 Create by: Cathy Xueqing Zhang<br/><br/>
 I had applied expertise in analyzing and managing large-scale database applications and generated strategic reports and data analytic models, such as multiple regression models, cluster models, and t-SNE models, by using Python.
-I also understand how to do machine learning by using machine (such as using numpy, Scikit-learn, Pandas, seaborn).
+I also understand how to do machine learning by using machine (such as using NumPy, Scikit-learn, Pandas, seaborn).

 # Projects
 - [New York Taxi](https://github.com/CathyXueqingZhang/Jobapplication/tree/master/Python/NY_TAXI) (Data visualization)